SoftwareAG/c8y-docs/content/edge/usage-bundle/connecting-cloud.md

 * measurements
 * operations

-Navigate to **Data connectors** if you would like to send data to the Cloud account.
+Go to **Data connectors** if you would like to send data to the cloud account.

-Navigate to **Data subscriptions** in your cloud account to receive the data from Edge.
+Go to **Data subscriptions** in your cloud account to receive the data from Edge.

 <img src="/guides/images/users-guide/data-broker-navigator.png" alt="Data broker menus">

-In the same way, you can push operations from a Cumulocity Cloud account to Cumulocity IoT Edge devices.
+In the same way, you can push operations from a Cumulocity cloud account to Cumulocity IoT Edge devices.

-For details on sending and receiving data in Cumulocity refer to [Enterprise Tenant > Using the Data Broker](/guides/users-guide/enterprise-edition#data-broker) in the User guide.
+For details about sending and receiving data in Cumulocity, see [Enterprise Tenant > Using the Data Broker](/guides/users-guide/enterprise-edition#data-broker).